This guide provides basic information on the legal framework for foreign investment and operations in China, in three parts:

 Again, a domestic subsidiary of an existing FIE generally does not enjoy FIE treatment for foreign exchange and other purposes, except in the Central-Western region or for holding company investments.

-It should be noted that there are certain restrictions on the permitted sources of funds for onward investments.
+There are certain restrictions on the permitted sources of funds for onward investments.
 For existing companies, the reinvestment of RMB retained profits requires SAFE prior approval.
 For newly established and funded enterprises, it is prohibited outright to use foreign exchange registered capital to acquire equity interests in a domestic company.

 Acquiring real property